TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 <br>

-After my [opening keynote](https://www.youtube.com/watch?v=MJzV0CX0q8o) at Heart of Clojure, I experienced three days of people telling me, "I'm gonna do what you told me to do" and I was repeatedly like "No no no only if you want to!
+After my [opening keynote](https://www.youtube.com/watch?v=MJzV0CX0q8o) at Heart of Clojure, I experienced three days of people telling me, "I'm gonna do what you said" and I was repeatedly like "No no no only if you want to!
 You don't have to do what I tell you" and for the first time in my life, I was a bit scared by people *obeying* me.

 So when I sat down with people on the final day of the conference, they seemed slightly surprised by my frustration and/or disappointment with myself.